 It’s rare that the intro to a rap album is one of the standout tracks, but that’s exactly the case with this one from his Polaris Prize shortlisted Flying Colours.
 It also contains the one lyric that sums up his entire career best: "This is like Red Fox mixed with a TED talk."

-Nobody else is writing such self-aware, on point lyrics like this one:
+Nobody else in Canada is writing such self-aware, on point lyrics as these:

 'Yaa I Get it'